Which fruit and veg to buy organic? Well, many would say the more you buy organic the better.

 What’s the dirty dozen, you may ask?

 The dirty dozen are the 12 most important fruit and veg to buy organic – because they tend to soak up the most pesticides.
-Some of them can contain up to 67 different pesticides.

 The reason they soak up pesticides more readily than other foods apparently has to do with the softness of the skin.

 So as you read through these foods, have a think about how they are grown, or how thick or thin their skin is.

 Let’s take a look at the ‘Dirty Dozen’ foods one at a time.

 They are listed in the order of the worst ‘offenders’ first.